tufanika

 As a collective, Tufanika merges these inquiries into transdisciplinary installations, performances, and speculative narratives that explore fluid ecologies, post-human feminisms, and embodied forms of knowledge.
 Their work critically engages with notions of water not only as a material source, but as a site of resistance, transformation, and radical futures.

-You will find our work mermaid's purse at the exhibition "Into the Water", which will takes place at Treehouse NDSM at Amsterdam from 18 September to 12 October.
+The work Mermaid’s Purse was exhibited in "Into the Water", held at Treehouse NDSM in Amsterdam from 18 September to 12 October 2025.

 The meaning of the word 'Tufanika'